Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 # Simplify Commerce Payment Gateway for WooCommerce

-The Simplify Commerce payment gateway plugin for WooCommerce 2.6+ lets you to take credit card payments directly on your WooCommerce store.
+The Simplify Commerce payment gateway plugin for WooCommerce 2.6+ lets you to take card payments directly on your WooCommerce store.

 ## Getting Started